-Polyaromatic hydrocarbons (PAH) are harmful organic compounds formed during incomplete combustion of carbon containing materials.
-They can be present for example in air, fuels and food.
+Polyaromatic hydrocarbons (PAH) are harmful organic compounds formed during incomplete combustion of carbon-containing materials.
+They can be present in, for example, air, fuels, and food.

-The maximum levels of PAHs are defined in EU legislation and thus analysing the presence and concentrations of PAHs in different products is necessary.
-PAH analyses can be performed with various methods, such as GC-MS, HPLC and SFC.
+The maximum levels of PAHs are defined in EU legislation and thus analyzing the presence and concentrations of PAHs in different products is necessary.
+PAH analyses can be performed with various methods, such as GC-MS, HPLC, and SFC.

 Simple pricing model, no hidden fees

 Polycyclic aromatic hydrocarbon (PAH) analysis from solid and fabric materials

 Polycyclic aromatic hydrocarbons (PAH) from paper and paperboard

 Analysis of polycyclic aromatic hydrocarbon (PAH) in water

 - Personal service from method experts

 Polycyclic aromatic hydrocarbons or polyaromatic hydrocarbons (PAH) are a group of organic compounds whose molecular structure contains two or more aromatic rings fused together.
 PAHs are formed as a result of incomplete combustion of fossil fuels, for example in the oil industry and transport, or when organic material such as wood or animal fat burns incompletely.
 PAHs are considered to be mutagenic, as many of them cause mutations or other damage to the genome.
 Some PAHs cause cancer through these mutations and these 15 compounds (listed in the Commission Recommendation (EC) No 108/2005 in EU legislation) are classified as carcinogenic.